 I implemented two OFAR projects for my history class in spring 2024.
 For the course I used the first 16 chapters of the text U.S. History by P. Scott Corbett, et al., published by OpenStax.

-The image is the thumbnail and link to a module in the Canvas Commons with the following items from my course:
+The image is the thumbnail and link to a resource in the Canvas Commons that is a module with the following items from my course:

 I have students attach their personal identity to the summative assessment that I do in my class.
 The summative assessment is the Theme project, and in it students analyze how one of our theme questions has been answered across the time period covered by our class.
 I invite them to connect their study of the past to our present by sharing an example from their lifetime of how history sometimes rhymes.